 The list of companies considering blockchain implementation is growing every day.
 Facebook, NASDAQ, Nordstrom, and Starbucks have already begun working with blockchain.
 The social stigma around crypto is fading.
-It seems like cryptocurrency is becoming one of those polarizing topics that corporations like to take a stand on to build brand loyalty
+It seems like cryptocurrency is becoming one of those polarizing topics that corporations like to take a stand on to build brand loyalty.

 She didn’t outright state that Apple Pay is considering implementing blockchain or a cryptocurrency.
-But when asked about it in the same interview she mysteriously told the interviewer
+But when asked about it in the same interview she mysteriously told the interviewer,

 “We’re watching cryptocurrency…We think it’s interesting.
 We think it has long-term potential”.